-(ii) Similar properties or regular pattern as a result of structural similarity prerequisite for a prediction based on read-across therefore is that the substances involved are structurally similar and are likely to have similar properties.
+Annex XI, Section 1.5. provides that "substances whose physicochemical, toxicological and eco-toxicological properties are likely to be similar or follow a regular pattern as result of structural similarity may be considered as a group or 'category' of substances".
+One prerequisite for a prediction based on read-across therefore is that the substances involved are structurally similar and are likely to have similar properties.
 One important aspect in this regard is the analysis of the data matrix to compare the properties of source and target substances and to establish whether indeed they are similar or follow a regular pattern.